 Some states allow the parties to agree to continue alimony even if the spouse who receives alimony has remarried or is cohabitating.
 Alabama, however, does not.

-Choose a Huntsville Alimony Lawyer Who Will Fight for What’s Fair
+Choose a Huntsville Alimony Divorce Attorney Who Will Fight for What’s Fair

 Divorce is never an easy process, but arguing over issues of alimony, child support, child custody, and division of assets can make it even more complicated.
 You can trust the skilled and compassionate Huntsville alimony attorneys at Leigh Daniel Family Law to walk you through every aspect of the divorce process and make you feel confident about the direction your case is heading in.